-(4) Each student has the right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
-Any concerns of this nature may be addressed to:
+(4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
+The name and address of the Office that administers FERPA are:

 Family Policy Compliance Office